7 Kubota L3560 Problems and Quick Solutions

 Solution

-First, you need to ensure you are using the correct fuel in your Kubota tractor.
+First, you must ensure you use the correct fuel in your Kubota tractor.
 You also need to maintain an optimal amount of fuel in the tank.
 If that’s already done, try cleaning the injector nozzles and ensuring they work properly.

 If they’re faulty, replace them.
 If clogged air filters are causing the issue, clean or replace them with new ones.